martdegraaf/martdegraaf.github.io/src/blog/content/posts/BA-how-to-get-started-technical-blog.md

 1. What blog item/subject is not yet available easily when you searched for your problem?
 1. What blog item/subject gives you the most joy?
 1. What story do you tell about what you do for a living?
-1. What do colleagues admire about you
+1. What do colleagues admire about you?

 ## Use a mindmap to organize your ideas